-With summer ending in Northridge, now is a great time to get a kick start on air conditioner maintenance.
+With summer coming to an end in Northridge, now is an ideal time to get a head start on air conditioner maintenance.

-If you haven’t taken care of it recently, it could be blocked with dirt and yard refuse.
-This collection can decrease your unit’s efficiency and cause it to malfunction.
-Or wear it down faster.
+If you haven’t cleaned it recently, it could be full of dirt and yard waste.
+This buildup can limit your unit’s efficiency and cause it to stop working.
+Or require replacement sooner.

-We recommend having your air conditioning system professionally tuned-up annually.
+We advise having your air conditioning system professionally serviced once a year.
 Why?
 A clean unit can be more energy efficient, which could save you money on electric expenses.

-Regular AC maintenance also helps our technicians locate and handle slight issues before they turn into expensive problems.
+Routine AC maintenance also helps our technicians spot and handle minor issues before they develop into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing